annameliksetian/annameliksetian.github.io/index.md

 - **LinkedIn:** [linkedin.com/in/ameliksetian](https://www.linkedin.com/in/ameliksetian/)

 ## About
 I am a PhD student at Jagiellonian University and a member of the LangUsta (Psychology of Language and Bilingualism) lab in Kraków, Poland.
 My research focuses on language processing in multilinguals with a particular interest in how they apply language control and domain-general cognitive control.
-Specifically, I explore whether the there is a relationship between the control processes and the level of proximity in a language pair.
+Specifically, I explore whether there is a relationship between the control processes and the level of proximity in a language pair.
 In my free time, I engage in various EdTech projects.

 ## Education
 - **PhD, Cognitive Neuroscience**